Henry Beresford, 3rd Marquess of Waterford: Background

-He was the second son of the 2nd Marquess of Waterford, but became heir apparent to the marquessate on the death of his elder brother, George Beresford, Earl of Tyrone, in 1824.
+Beresford was born on 26 April 1811, the second son of Henry Beresford, 2nd Marquess of Waterford, and the former Lady Susanna Carpenter (died 1827), only daughter of the 2nd Earl of Tyrconnell and the heiress Sarah Delaval.
+From the latter the Beresfords inherited the Delaval estates in Northumberland, including Ford Castle.
+His sister, Lady Sarah, was married to the 18th Earl of Shrewsbury.
+Lord Henry became heir apparent to the marquessate on the death of his elder brother, George Beresford, Earl of Tyrone, in 1824.
 He succeeded to the marquessate on his father's death in 1826.
-He is also remembered as an eccentric.
+He was educated at Eton College and Christ Church, Oxford.